mesosphere/d2iq-engineering-blog/content/posts/conflict-resolution-kubernetes-server-side-apply/index.md

 ## Conflicting creates

-Let's try creating something in parallel and see what happens (this is going to use [GNU Parallel][] so install it if you want to try it out for yourself).
+Let's try creating something in parallel and see what happens.
+This is going to use [GNU Parallel][] so install it if you want to try it out for yourself.
 We'll first create a number of YAML-formatted manifests for a namespace called `ssa-blog-demo`, but with one difference: a different label in each file.

 ```bash